autodesk-platform-services/aps-premium-report-pat/README.md

 - Create a [Autodesk Platform Services app](https://forge-tutorials.autodesk.io/) with access to the Premium Reporting API.

-- Take note of the Client ID which you need to enter as soon as you login.
+- Take note of the Client ID and Client Secret which you need to put in logIn() function in methods.js file

-- Use http://localhost:5500 as redirect URL in aps App.

 - Clone or download the folder.
 Open the folder inside in Visual Studio Code.

-- Put http://localhost:5500 as redirect URL in the js/method.js file.
+- Put http://localhost:5500 in the settings.json file under vscode folder

 - Install live server extension inside vscode and then click on Go live at the bottom right corner of vscode.